 I was ticking through possibilities.
 I was tempted to do something chocolate, but my brother-in-law can’t eat chocolate and I wanted to have a chance at every possible vote.

-I contemplated pecan pie, but my husband won’t eat nuts so I had the same issues with that.
+I contemplated caramel pecan pie, but my husband won’t eat nuts so I had the same issues with that.
 Taking into account everyone’s taste preferences can be exhausting!

 I had my pie choices narrowed down to a few when my husband threw out that I should make peach rhubarb.
 He is a big fan of rhubarb and he thought peach rhubarb would be a combination that nobody had tasted before and would very likely be the only one like it in the competition.

 I was intrigued, but MiMi never baked with or bought rhubarb when I was growing up so it’s not an ingredient I am super familiar with.
-My mother-in-law did share her rhubarb crunch recipe that she got from her mother-in-law.
+My mother-in-law did share her rhubarb cobbler recipe that she got from her mother-in-law.

 It was one of my husband’s favorite desserts growing up, so I was happy to get the recipe and make it for him a couple of times since.
 That recipe is super delicious, so it did open my mind to the idea of using the strange vegetable.

 I also experimented with making some rhubarb sauce after tasting some on animal crackers.
-I mixed in apples, honey and strawberries for a naturally sweet strawberry rhubarb sauce that was perfect eaten with a spoon or on dipped animal crackers.
+I mixed in apples, honey and strawberries for a naturally sweet strawberry rhubarb applesauce that was perfect eaten with a spoon or on dipped animal crackers.

 So I did have a little rhubarb experience under my belt, but not enough to whip up a recipe on the fly and I didn’t have much time to experiment with extra pies.
 (Plus I didn’t want to show my hand to the competitors which disqualified most of my usual suspects that help me taste test all of my new recipes!)